spyder-ide/spyder-docs/doc/ipythonconsole.rst

 Options menu
 ============

-The options allows you to display the environment variables, the system path contents and the elapsed time, in case you want to know for how long your console has been running.
+The options menu allows you to inspect your current environment variables and the contents of your system's ``PATH`` in Spyder :doc:`variableexplorer` browsers with :guilabel:`Show environment variables` and :guilabel:`Show sys.path contents` respectively, and you can have each kernel display how long it has been running with :guilabel:`Show elapsed time`.

 (Screenshot of options menu)

-All the tabs in the IPython console have a name by default.
-However you can change the name of each tab of the with the corresponding option or double-clicking on top of it.
+You can also change the name of the current :guilabel:`IPython console` tab by simply double-clicking it, or with the :guilabel:`Rename tab` option.

 (Gif of changing name)